 It’s possible to find great deals on air conditioners during warm weather.
-Right now, through the PC Richard and Sons’ website, you can get a Generations 18,000 BTU Window/Wall Slide-Out Air Conditioner for just $399.97.
+Right now, you can get a Generations 18,000 BTU Window/Wall Slide-Out Air Conditioner for just $399.97.

 Issues with Humidity

-If you’re looking to cool your home and lower the humidity, you could try a dehumidifier to start but a central air system is your best bet, hands down, as far as efficiency goes.
+If you’re looking to cool your home and lower the humidity, you could try a dehumidifier.
+However, as far as efficiency goes, central air is your best bet.
 “Well-designed central systems win out in terms of being able to filter the air for allergens and pollutants, and for controlling humidity,” says Mike Rogers, a senior vice president with Green Homes America, a company that provides residential home performance contracting solutions that increase in-home comfort, health and safety, and significantly reduce energy usage and utility bills.